GillesVandewiele/Hexatron-Bot/README.md

 # Running the code

 Clone the [simulator repository](https://github.com/pvmolle/hexatron) and run `python simulator.py agent.py agent.py` to let the agent play against itself.
+Open the generated `replay.html` file to the game.

 ### Documentation can be found [here](https://gillesvandewiele.github.io/Hexatron-Bot/)